-Our vision is to enhance opportunities for all children to thrive.
+Our vision is to enhance opportunities for children and communities to thrive.

 The foundation of the Program commenced in 1995, and has been based on the principle of collaboration in Australia and internationally.
 Since then, we have formed strong practice-research partnerships across a wide variety of sectors and disciplines, including government, education, community health, dental health, disability, emergency management, social welfare and childcare.

 In 2008, the Jack Brockhoff Child Health and Wellbeing Program was the grateful recipient of the Jack Brockhoff Centenary gift.
 This gift has made a significant contribution to building long term human resource investment in our program and enabled substantial developments to novel and important ways of working.

 On Wednesday 31st October, The Jack Brockhoff Child Health & Wellbeing Program celebrated its 10 year anniversary (pictured).

 The Program is part of the legacy of Sir Jack Brockhoff who, through his generosity, established The Jack Brockhoff Foundation.
 The Foundation’s purpose is to provide philanthropic support to organisations whose activities are designed to have a positive and enduring impact on the health and wellbeing of communities.

 The Foundation awarded the Jack Brockhoff Centennial Grant to the Jack Brockhoff Child Health and Wellbeing Program in 2008 for a 10 year funding period from 2009-2018.

 Upholding a Legacy